rankun203/runpod-worker-vllm/README.md

 # Usage: OpenAI Compatibility

 The vLLM Worker is fully compatible with OpenAI's API, and you can use it with any OpenAI Codebase by changing only 3 lines in total.
-The supported routes are <ins>Chat Completions</ins> and <ins>Models</ins> - with both streaming and non-streaming.
+The supported routes are <ins>Chat Completions</ins>, <ins>Models</ins>, and <ins>Score</ins> - with both streaming and non-streaming support for completions.

 ## Modifying your OpenAI Codebase to use your deployed vLLM Worker